 The SVS Prime Tower and Pioneer are also in the same price range.
 I'd say that for the money it's a great value, but the fact that it doesn't come with a subwoofer makes the Pioneer still come out ahead.
 The Bose 901 on the other hand?
 Not in the same category.

 While Bose has certainly given the world some outstanding audio achievements, the 901 speaker set just isn't one of them.
 Not only are they completely blown out of the water by more expensive models, but pound for pound they can't stand up against some cheaper alternatives either.

 Audiophiles have often razzed the Bose 901s due to their lack of power and quality sound.
 In fact, they were panned by reviewers in their own time, and that time has now long passed.
 Since they've been improved upon by successive generations, you're probably better off going with another set of speakers that are still in production today.

-Overall, the Bose 901 gets a rating of just two out of five stars.
 They aren't without their charms, and some aspects of the design are clever and innovative, but they probably aren't going to be worth taking home unless you can find an outrageous deal from a motivated seller.